-Table 1: Showing genes involved in schizophrenia Gene Function miRNA DISC 1 Disrupted in schizophrenia 1: By its interaction with other proteins, it is involved in neural growth and brain development.
-It was found in many Scottish families.
-Gene translocation was noted at t(1:11)(q42.1;q14.3) Let-7f, miR-18b, miR-510, miR-188, miR-502 NRG1 Neuregulin 1: Interacts with the NEU/ ERB2 receptor tyrosine kinase to increase its phosphorylation on tyrosine residues and helps in neuronal, epithelial, and glial cells' growth and differentiation miR-505 RGS4 Regulator of G protein signaling 4: It regulates signaling upstream or at the level of heteromeric G protein. mir-18b, mir-502 may be a promising for schizophrenia.
+DISC 1 Disrupted in schizophrenia 1: By its Let-7f, Table 1: Showing genes involved in schizophrenia ,,,,,,, ,,, ,, ,, ,, ,, ,, , miRNA Gene involved in neural growth and brain miR-51 development.
+It was found in many miR-18 oteins, it is miR-18b, th and brain miR-510, ind in many miR-188, translocation was miR-502 DISC 1 NRG1 Neuregulin 1: Interacts with the NEU/ miR-50 ERB2 receptor tyrosine kinase to increase its phosphorylation on tyrosine residues and helps in neuronal, epithelial, and glial cells' growth and differentiation kinase to ation on tyrosine euronal, epithelial, NRG1 RGS4 Regulator of G protein signaling 4: It mir-18b signaling 4: It mir-18b, tream or at the mir-502 RGS4 may be a promising for schizophrenia.
 Among these genes important ones include COMT, glutamic acid decarboxylase 67, and DRD2.
-Recent studies using microarray shown identified many other genes, including RGS4, 2',3'-cyclic nucleotide 3'-phosphodiesterase, and oligodendrocytelineage transcription factor 2.
-Genes such as GRM3, G72, DAAO, CHRNA7, PRODH,PPP3CC associated with NMDAR.
-In certain studies that related to premiRNAs' processing mutant alleles were detected which points that these microRNAs may results in development of schizophrenia.
+Recent studies using microarray shown identified many other genes, including RGS4, 2',3'-cyclic nucleotide 3'-phosphodiesterase, and oligodendrocytelineage transcription factor 2.32 Genes such as GRM3, G72, DAAO, CHRNA7, PRODH,PPP3CC associated with NMDAR.21 In certain studies that related to premiRNAs' processing mutant alleles were detected which points that these microRNAs may results in development of schizophrenia.33